alexpaul/Movie-Curator/README.md

 ## 2. Project Setup - Express

-1. Clone this repo and use the `starter-project` branch.
+1. Clone this repo and use the `starter-project` branch then follow the steps below from step 3.
 2. Or you can use `main` and run `node mock-data` then run the server `node index.js` to preview the mock movies data at `localhost:3000/movies`, then you can create movies to your local database at `localhost:3000/movies/new`.
 3. Navigate inside the Project folder in Terminal and run `npm init` to create the `package.json` file.
 4. Install Express `npm i express`.